ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   In other words, integers in either of the inclusive base 16 ranges 0 to D7FF and E000 to 10FFFF.
 JSON string values are sequences of Unicode scalar values.

+Singular Nodelist:
+: A nodelist containing at most one node.

 Singular Path:
-: A JSONPath expression built from segments each of which, regardless of the input value, produces at most one node.
+: A JSONPath expression built from segments each of which, regardless of the input value, produces a Singular Nodelist.

 Selector:
 : A single item within a segment that takes the input value and produces a nodelist